StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * Proper handling for trailing slash in a receiver URL configuration.
 STAC-7817
 * Upgrade the requirement and documentation of Static Topology to use AgentV2.
 STAC-8640
 * `processmanager-properties.conf` was merged into `processmanager.conf` for both StackState and StackGraph.
 If you have changes to either one of those configuration files, your changes will need to be reaplied after upgrade.
 STAC-8473
-* The authentication for the admin API \(port 7071 by default\) is now configured separately from the normal authentication and, for new installations, it is enabled by default.
+* The authentication for the admin API \(port 7071 by default\) is now configured separately from the normal authentication and, for new installations, it's enabled by default.
 If authentication was enabled for this api \(by default not\) this requires a change in the StackState configuration file.
-If it wasn't enabled it is strongly advised to enable it now and change the password.
+If it wasn't enabled it's strongly advised to enable it now and change the password.
 See the `application_stackstate.conf.example` file for an explanation on how to do both.
 STAC-7993
-* It is now possible to configure a proxy for event handlers, see [how to set this up](../../configure/topology/proxy-for-event-handlers.md).
+* it's now possible to configure a proxy for event handlers, see [how to set this up](../../configure/topology/proxy-for-event-handlers.md).
 STAC-7784
 * Allow STS process manager to perform HTTPS health check.
 STAC-7718